Issued Challenge to States

 FCC Chairman Genachowski joined Secretary of Education Duncan to discuss the state of digital learning in American schools.
 At the first-ever Digital Learning Day Town Hall in Washington, D.C., the Digital Textbook Collaborative presented them with the “Digital Textbook Playbook,” a plan to help K-12 schools transition to digital textbooks.
 The Collaborative also helped the FCC and the Department of Education update the School 2.0 bandwidth planner to help schools plan for their connectivity needs.

-Chairman Genachowski also challenged state leaders and the digital textbook industry ecosystem to make national adoption of digital textbook a reality; he announced a meeting in March 2012 with CEOs of companies in the digital learning space to drive national adoption of digital textbooks in the next five years.
+Chairman Genachowski also challenged state leaders and the digital textbook industry ecosystem to make national adoption of digital textbooks a reality; he announced a meeting in March 2012 with CEOs of companies in the digital learning space to drive national adoption of digital textbooks in the next five years.

 Challenges to digital textbook adoption include state textbook procurement rules, device and content interoperability, connectivity costs, and managing the transition.